Federico-Tremolada/fgm-hertzian-contact-model/03_presentation/README.md

 Title:

-"Elastic Grading for Contact Mitigation: A Gamma-Based Analytical Study of Functionally Graded Materials"
+"Elastic Modulus Gradation Effects on Hertzian Contact and Crack Suppression in FG Ceramics"

 ---